JerryGeerts/Stinder/README.md

 # Stinder

-A matching website for companies and students (Internships)
+A matching website where companies can find students and students can find companies for internships.

-live version: https://www.sappigejongens.nl/stinder/PHP/index.php (NOT FINISHED)

-TestStudent Account: TestStudent@gmail.com:TestStudent

-TestCompany Account: TestCompany@gmail.com:TestCompany